microsoft/PartnerResources/_docs/Skilling/Teams Academy/Modules.md

 ## Microsoft Teams Academy

 > More coming soon!
-The Teams Academy is being updated.
+The Teams Academy is undergoing improvements.
 Please check regularly for updates.

 ### Modules